The activities are as follows:

 - Student activity, Graph Type C, Level 2

 - Grading Rubric

 The Hubbard Brook Experimental Forest is an area where scientists have collected ecological data for many years.
-It is located in the White Mountains of New Hampshire, and data collected in this forest helps uncover trends that happen over long periods of time.
-It is important to collect data on ecosystems over time, because these patterns could be missed with shorter experiments.
+It is located in the White Mountains of New Hampshire.
+Data collected in this forest helps uncover environmental trends over long periods of time, such as changes in air temperature, precipitation, forest growth, and animal populations.
+It is important to collect data on ecosystems over time because these patterns could be missed with shorter observation periods or short-term experiments.

 Each spring, Hubbard Brook comes alive with the arrival of migratory birds.
-Many migrate from wintering areas in the tropics to take advantage of the abundant insects and the long summer days of northern areas, which are beneficial when raising young.
-Avian ecologists (scientists who study the ecology of birds) have been keeping records on the birds that live in the experimental forest for over 40 years.
+Many come from the tropics to take advantage of abundant insects and the long summer days of northern areas.
+In the spring, avian ecologists, or scientists who study the ecology of birds, also become active in the forest at Hubbard Brook.
+They have been keeping records on the birds that live in the experimental forest for over 50 years.
 These data are important because they represent one of the longest bird studies ever conducted!